How to Hire Accountants

 The first financial team member you should call in is a bookkeeper.
 Bookkeeping services track day-to-day accounting transactions and set up watertight financial management systems.

-When transactions become more complex, or you need advice about organizing loans or filing taxes, it’s time to lean on an accountant.
+When transactions become more complex, or you need advice about organizing loans or filing taxes, it’s time to lean on an accounting team.

-If you’ve established that you need more than bookkeeping services, the next question is whether you want someone in-house or are happy to start off with an outsourced solution.
+If you’ve established that you need more than bookkeeping services, the next question is whether you want an accountant in-house or are happy to start off with an outsourced accounting solution.
 Let’s take a look at the pros and cons of each.

 Outsourced accounting services usually come in two forms: local CPA firms or outsourced accounting providers.